Bundling services to maximize accounting profitability

 That was the best way for us to test the concept.
 We didn’t do market research beforehand.
 If you ask people, “Would you buy this product?”, they’ll probably say yes.
 The best way to find out if they’ll actually pay for something is to charge them for it and see if they still think it’s a good idea.

 Our offerings have definitely changed since we launched but we’re in a good place now.
 We have bundles that customers want, based on services that can be packaged as a product.
-It’s been an extremely successful model for maximizing accounting profitability – and giving us work-life balance.
+It’s been an extremely successful model for maximising accounting profitability – and giving us work-life balance.

 Staying the course

-We realized early on that some clients were asking us accounting questions that we couldn’t expect our employees to answer.
+We realised early on that some clients were asking us accounting questions that we couldn’t expect our employees to answer.
 Initially we’d provide the consultation that had been requested because we wanted to delight our customers.
 But we soon found we were supplying a very high-end service on a bookkeeping budget and that wasn’t sustainable.
 Eventually, we started drawing a line in the sand and pointing people to their tax accountant.

 From time to time, we’re approached to do higher-paying consulting work.
 It can be tempting to consider those assignments because the rates are attractive, but we like our model and we’re sticking to it.
 If you have a goal in mind, you have to commit yourself to that vision – even if that sometimes means turning down revenue.